iredmail/docs/en_US/ee/0-ee.ad.md

 [TOC]

+## Summary

-Since iRedMail Enterprise Edition __v1.6.0__ ("EE" for short), EE supports replicating mail accounts from a Microsoft Active Directory ("AD" for short) server.
+iRedMail Enterprise Edition ("EE" for short) supports replicating mail accounts from other servers.

 You can setup such replication anytime after iRedMail initial setup, with any backend database (MariaDB, PostgreSQL or OpenLDAP).

+Currently 3 account resources are supported ([contact us](https://www.iredmail.org/contact.html) if you need to support other account resources):

+- Windows Active Directory
+- Samba (Active Directory Domain Controller)
+- OpenLDAP

 ## Requirements